 Remember if you plan to live in the city and will be fairly close to work, don’t buy a car – invest in a good bicycle.
+Learn more about buying a bicycle.
 It will give you a lot of pleasure, exercise and save you a small FORTUNE.
 Car ownership is very expensive!

 P.S.
 Remember, when you take your bicycle on a train, you must put them in the carriage with bike racks.
 They are marked on the trains.
 Do not take them into the passenger area and please do not block doors or aisles preventing people from getting by.
 Be courteous.

 You can even borrow one at some IKEA stores, so you can take all your flat pack items home.
 See photo below!

 If you plan to use a bike to explore Denmark, there are 2 good options.
 If you just want to explore the major cities ( Copenhagen, Aarhus, Aalborg and Frederikshav, etc. ) use the city bike program or rent a bike for the day or week.

 These are "free" bikes located around the city.
 Copenhagen has 2000+ bikes and Aarhus has 450 City Bikes.
 Other cities are following suit.
 Last month I saw 20- 30 city bikes in Frederikshavn.
 They are usually available from April to December.